 Creating a schedule for the week is very important.
-ACS will have the schedule on their website within two months of the meeting.
-Once it’s up, log into the ACS website to access the technical program.
+ACS will put the schedule on their website within two months of the meeting.
+Once it’s up, log on to the ACS website to access the technical program.
 You can piece together a schedule for each day and narrow down by several factors: division (colloids, polymers, etc.), type of event (such as social events), meeting themes, and more.
-If you are brining your own reader, make sure to sit down with them and go through the schedule for the week.
-If you are going to be with a reader that ACS provides, make sure to send them your schedule before getting to the conference.
+If you are bringing your own access assistant, make sure to sit down with them and go through the schedule for the week.
+If you are going to be with an access assistant that ACS provides, make sure to send them your schedule before arriving at the conference.

 These are the bulk of the ACS schedule.
 They are located at the convention center and surrounding hotels.
-They take place under individual divisions, and have a specific themes (e.g. COMP: Drug Discovery).
-Technical sessions usually run 4-5 hours, with 20-30 minute individual talks.
-Feel free to attend different talks in different sessions, but try to schedule them so that you are localized to the same area.
-If you are bringing your own reader, you can have them take notes during each session on a computer.
+They take place under individual divisions and have specific themes (e.g. COMP: Drug Discovery).
+Technical sessions usually run 4 to 5 hours, with 20 to 30 minute individual talks.
+Although you can attend different talks in different sessions, my advice is to try to schedule them so that you are localized to the same area.
+If you are bringing your own access assistant, you can have them take notes during each session on a computer.

 These happen every night of the conference.
-If you are presenting a poster, make sure your reader writes down any questions people have about your research (and who asks them), as well as anyone else who stops by to talk to you.
+If you are presenting a poster, make sure your access assistant writes down any questions people have about your research (and who asks them), as well as anyone else who stops by to talk to you.

 If you plan on attending a ticketed event (I usually attend the Women’s Chemist Committee breakfast), make sure to buy your ticket when you register for the conference.

-The AppACS releases a mobile app for iPhone about two weeks before the start of each conference.
+ACS releases a mobile app about two weeks before the start of each conference.
 Make sure to download it and log in with your ACS information and it will sync your saved schedule in calendar form.
 It’s much easier to navigate compared to the browser version, and VoiceOver compatible with it.
-Make sure your reader also gets the app.
+Make sure your access assistant also gets the app.

 Floorplans and Layouts